 Living conditions and Exercise Requirements of the Whippet Dog Breed

 The Whippet dogs and puppies make good apartment dogs if they are given daily exercise daily exercise.
 It is comfortable either indoors on a soft bed and dislikes cold weather intensely and should not be expected to live outside.
 As a hunting dog it is inclined to chase any small animals - don't forget that it has absolutely no road sense!
-The Pictures reflect the Size of Adults - not Children and Puppies!

 The pictures above allow for a useful comparison of sizes providing an accurate portrait of the size of an average Whippet - essential information but unique to this site.
 It should also be noted that the pictures feature adults.
 The size of puppies are naturally considerably smaller and the full grown size of the animal can easily be forgotten when confronted with cute puppies!
 The slogan " A dog isn't just for Christmas - it's for life!" was necessitated by well meaning people buying puppies at the Christmas, unaware of the puppies growth rate.
 The pictures provided make it extremely clear exactly how small puppies will develop and whether it will suit the life and living conditions of the family.